webartifex/intro-to-python/README.md

 above.
 On the left, you see the files and folders in your local user folder.
 This file browser works like any other.
-In the center, you have several options to launch a new notebook file.
+In the center, you have several options to launch (i.e., "create") new files.

 <img src="static/jupyter_lab.png" width="50%">